Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Cross-lingual Consistency of Text Watermark

 \subsection{Experimental Setup}

-\paragraph{Setup} We sampled a subset of 1,000 prompts from the UltraChat test set~\cite{ding-etal-2023-enhancing}\footnote{\url{https://huggingface.co/datasets/HuggingFaceH4/ultrachat\_200k}}, and generated responses from the LLM using the text watermarking methods described in \cref{sec:watermarking-for-lms}.
+\paragraph{Setup} We sampled a subset of 500 English prompts from the mc4 dataset~\cite{2019t5}\footnote{\url{https://huggingface.co/datasets/mc4}}, and generated responses from the LLM using the text watermarking methods described in \cref{sec:watermarking-for-lms}.
 The default decoding method was multinomial sampling, and both the prompts and the LLM-generated responses were in English.
 To evaluate the cross-lingual consistency, these watermarked responses were translated into four languages using \texttt{gpt-3.5-turbo-0613}\footnote{\url{https://platform.openai.com/docs/models}}: Chinese (Zh), Japanese (Ja), French (Fr), and German (De).
 Notably, English shares greater similarities with French and German, in contrast to its significant differences from Chinese and Japanese.